 Thank you to everyone who donated generously to fund our scholarships this year.
-Our fundraising for our 2019 scholarships is complete, but if you’d like to donate to Sirens itself, please visit donation page to see the types of support we can most use.
+Our fundraising for our 2020 scholarships is complete, but if you’d like to donate to Sirens itself, please visit our donation page to see the types of support we can most use.

-In 2019, because of the generosity of the Sirens community, we are pleased to offer thirteen scholarships across four categories: people of color; those submitting exemplary programming proposals; those with financial hardships; and librarians, educators, and publishing professionals.
+In 2020, because of the generosity of the Sirens community, we are pleased to offer sixteen scholarships—a record number!—across four categories: people of color; those submitting exemplary programming proposals; those with financial hardships; and librarians, educators, and publishing professionals.
 Please see our scholarships page for more information and how to apply.

 We are asking for your help!
 We want to provide twelve Sirens scholarships this year.
 To do so, we need to raise $3,900.
 That amount will provide a Sirens registration and a round-trip Sirens Shuttle ticket to each recipient.

 In Honor of Amy Kelly

 Scholarships will cover both a Sirens registration and a Sirens Shuttle ticket for each recipient.
 We’re hoping to receive enough funds to cover the following proposed scholarships, designed to serve a multitude of potential attendees.
 But in the event that we don’t, we will fund scholarships in the following order:

 People of color live in a world that often tells them that they don’t belong or that their voices don’t matter, particularly in speculative fiction.
 One way to support including people of color at Sirens and amplifying their voices is to provide scholarships specifically for them.
 Sirens hopes to provide three Sirens registrations and round-trip Sirens Shuttle tickets in order to help people of color attend Sirens.
 These scholarships will be awarded to applicants by random selection.